There’s a program running in the background of your mind that drives almost all of your behavior. You could call that your philosophy.

 Where do your perspectives originate?
 Is it possible to change your perspectives to create positive changes in your life?

-But that’s a big no-no in my book now because if I don’t know what I’m talking about I’ll keep my mouth shut.
+I’ve learned that it’s better to keep my mouth shut if I don’t know what I’m talking about.
 I might still have an opinion but I also know when to quit talking.
-Still… every now and then I’ll catch myself trying to “one-up” another person.
-Then as soon as I realize I’m doing it I stop myself and sometimes even take what I said back, realizing that I don’t know what I’m talking about but just repeating what someone else said.
+Still, every now and then I’ll catch myself trying to “one-up” another person.
+As soon as I realize I’m doing it, I stop myself.
+And sometimes I’ll even take back what I said, realizing that I really don’t know what I’m talking about but just repeating what someone else said.

-I usually end up learning something about myself, perhaps about some insecurity I didn’t realize was there.
-For example a few weeks ago these words came out of my mouth:
+I usually end up learning something about myself at that point.
+Usually some insecurity I didn’t realize was there.
+For example, before my marriage many years ago, I uttered the statement:

 “I will only be with someone who is always learning and growing.”